ObiOne84/django-chefs-helper/README.md

     - Develop wireframes for the user interface of the application.
     - Design Entity-Relationship Diagrams (ERD).
-    - Create new Heroku application.
+    - Create a new Heroku application.
-    - Link Github repository to the Heroku app.
+    - Link the Github repository to the Heroku app.

 2. Site Navigation

-    - Create base.html file.
+    - Create a base.html file.
-    - Create Navigation tabs for the site header.
+    - Create the Navigation tabs for the site header.
     - Create links for navigation tabs on each page.

 3. Social network bar

-    - Create footer
+    - Create the footer
-    - Create link for social sites on each page.
+    - Create a link for social sites on each page.

 4. User Registration

     - Sign Up page.
     - User registration, log in, log out.
-    - Display users name.
+    - Display the users' name.

 5. Manage recipes